lukecarr/hydrogen/README.md

 ## Installation

 Simply install Hydrogen globally with NPM's CLI and you're ready to go.
-Yep; it really is that easy!
+Yep, it really is that easy!

 ```bash
 $ npm i -g @hydrogen-lms/core